Three years after a 16-year-old was gunned down waiting for a trolley, police said they’ve identified his killers

 Police recovered six spent shell casings at the scene and a gun that Thomas had been carrying.

-Detectives uncovered evidence connecting Freeman and El to Thomas’ death while conducting a grand jury investigation into a crew known as the “Close Range Gang” from Southwest Philly, said the source, who spoke on the condition of anonymity to discuss an ongoing investigation.
+Investigators, he said, uncovered cell phone, social media, and other digital forensic evidence connecting the men to the crime while conducting a grand jury investigation into a crew known as the “Close Range Gang” from Southwest Philly.

-Thomas may have had ties to the Close Range Gang’s enemies, the source said — and that put a target on his back.
-District Attorney Larry Krasner has scheduled a news conference for Monday morning to discuss the investigation.
+Thomas may have had ties to the Close Range Gang’s enemies, a law enforcement source said — and that put a target on his back.

 The arrest comes as Philadelphia is on pace to record the fewest homicides in recent memory, and as detectives and prosecutors continue to work through a backlog of unsolved shootings from the height of the pandemic-era gun violence surge.